sky-chaser-high/adobe-illustrator-scripts/README.md

 ![InDesign's Relink File Extension](images/InDesign_Relink_File_Extension.png)

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. Open the Ai file.
-3. Run this script from File > Scripts > Other Script...
+1. Run this script.
-   (If you don't select an image, all images in the document will be targeted.)
+   If you don't select an image, all images in the document will be targeted.
-4. Enter the extension at the prompt that appears.
+2. Enter the extension at the prompt that appears.

 ![Relink File Extension](images/relinkFileExtension.png)